Ghir/meditify/README.md

 # Introduction

-This is a personal project and a base for a mobile application.
+Personal project and base for a mobile app, structured to be expanded with new features.<br>
 It consists of two main functionalities: a Home page, that shows a motivational daily quote; a Meditation page, where the user can choose a meditation category, filter the meditations by type, and interact with the media in the modal that opens.
-Every practice can guide the user through text contents, audio and images.
+Every practice can guide the user with text contents, audio and images.

 &nbsp;